1. Home

 Overview

 Jeffery A. Handelman has more than 35 years of experience handling complex intellectual property (IP) litigation and is nationally recognized for his experience and knowledge as a litigator and counselor in the field.
 He focuses on trademark, unfair competition, trade dress, dilution, false advertising, copyright, licensing, trade secret, and Internet-related matters, and his clients include some of the world's best-known brands.
-Mr. Handelman is the author of the two-volume treatise, Handelman's Guide to TTAB Practice (Wolters Kluwer), updated annually.
+Jeffery is the author of the two-volume treatise, Handelman's Guide to TTAB Practice (Wolters Kluwer), updated annually.
 He is a frequent author and speaker on trademark-related topics.

 A past co-chair of Brinks' Litigation Department and past chair of its Trademark Practice Group, Jeffery has represented clients in U.S. District Courts and internationally, and has argued cases in the U.S. Courts of Appeals for the Federal Circuit, the Fourth Circuit, the Seventh Circuit, and the Eleventh Circuit.
 Moreover, he has practiced extensively before the Trademark Trial and Appeal Board of the U.S. Patent and Trademark Office (TTAB).

 On the strength of this experience at the TTAB, Jeffery wrote the two-volume Handelman's Guide to TTAB Practice (Wolters Kluwer), now a leading treatise in the field.
-Guide to TTAB Practice includes extensive coverage of trademark cases heard at the U.S. Court of Appeals for the Federal Circuit, and includes a Foreword by Federal Circuit Judge Pauline Newman.
+Guide to TTAB Practice includes extensive coverage of trademark cases heard at the U.S. Court of Appeals for the Federal Circuit, and includes a foreword by Federal Circuit Judge Pauline Newman.
 On its publication, Jeffery was named co-winner of the 2008 Burton Award for Legal Achievement in the category of Best Law Firm Compendium.
 Handelman also wrote Stretching Trademark Laws to Protect Product Design and Packaging, Landslide Vol. 4, No. 3 (January/February 2012), originally published by the American Bar Association and then translated into Chinese by the U.S. Chamber of Commerce.

 In addition to his litigation experience, Jeff has an active expert witness practice focusing primarily on trademark-related issues and trademark practice and procedure in the U.S. Patent and Trademark Office.
-He also has served as a mediator in a number of trademark and related cases, using his expertise to assist parties in resolving disputes.
+He also has served as a mediator in a number of trademark and related cases, using his knowledge to assist parties in resolving disputes.

 Jeff and his team counsel clients on a variety of matters related to trademarks, including managing international trademark portfolios, conducting trademark audits, preparing trademark compliance manuals, and developing global trademark-enforcement and trademark-filing strategies.